thewca/wca-regulations/wca-regulations.md

 - 4d) Scrambling orientation:
     - 4d1) NxNxN puzzles and Megaminx are scrambled starting with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front.
     - 4d2) Pyraminx is scrambled starting with the yellow face (if not possible, then the lightest face) on bottom and the green face (if not possible, then the darkest adjacent face) on the front.
-    - 4d3) Square-1 is scrambled starting with the darker colour on front (out of the 2 possible scrambling orientations).
+    - 4d3) Square-1 is scrambled starting with the darker color on front (out of the 2 possible scrambling orientations).
     - 4d4) Clock is scrambled starting with either side in front and 12 o'clock pointing up.
     - 4d5) Skewb is scrambled starting with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front-left.
 - 4f) Competition scramble sequences must be generated using the current official version of the official WCA scramble program (available [via the WCA website](https://www.worldcubeassociation.org/regulations/scrambles/)).